Sicrve11/prost_doc/source/Tutorial7 PI.md

-# Tutorial 7: Tutorial of PROST index on 10x Visium human dorsolateral prefrontal cortex (DLPFC) dataset.
+# Tutorial 7: Tutorial of PROST index.
 In this tutorial, we provide a detailed introduction of PI on the human dorsolateral prefrontal cortex (DLPFC) 10x Visium ST dataset from [(Pardo B. et al. 2022)](https://doi.org/10.1186/s12864-022-08601-w), which was manually annotated as the cortical layers and white matter (WM).
 The original data and manual annotation are prepared and aviliable at [google drive](https://drive.google.com/drive/folders/1a_barvf0oUXDqyivWUUmv5bu9KxUlYoo).